bogste/bogste.ro/content/posts/evolution-to-cloudops-engineering-resilience.md

 Through this research article, we will try to cover a few reasons on why *Cloud Operations Engineering* (a.k.a.
 "Cloud Ops") must be a key part of any *Cloud Management Strategy*, and the reasons why it brings engineering resilience for any modern Internet-facing business that intends to leverage the power of *cloud computing*.
 We will look at how it acts as a catalyst for advanced engineering methodologies and business transformation efforts.

 Before we begin, it's important to remember that many companies treat IT Operations like a subordinate category.
 According to reputable industry sources, many businesses spend far too less on critical systems, for which the initial TCO for development ranges in the millions.
-As a result, part of my aim is to build a shared consensus that Operations deserve a first-class consideration.
+As a result, part of my aim is to build a shared consensus that Operations deserve a first-class citizen statute.

 ## 1. Historical context